 You can choose to leave your hinges on and mask them off with painter’s tape and paint around them, or if your hinges can easily be removed, you can take down the doors and paint them on a workbench.

-If your laminate cabinets are warped, cracked, or generally damaged, these errors need to be repaired.
+If your laminate cabinets are warped, cracked, these errors need to be repaired.
 Otherwise, it will interfere with the paint bonding.
 You’ll want to repair any damages by caulking any holes or rough edges.

 So, before you get started, remove any dirt, grime, or grease!
 If you have sugar soap, you can use this along with a clean cloth and bucket of warm water.

 Gently wipe away all grime on your laminates and rinse with fresh water ensuring all soap or dirt residue is removed.

 If you don’t have sugar soap, you can also use Trisodium Phosphate- TSP, which will also help to instantly remove any grease, stains, dirt, or mold.
 Again, wipe down your cabinets with clean water to remove any residue.